bitcoin-api/bitcoin-api-full-stack/README.md

 #### Here's the instructions to manually run your NodeJS services:

-**Calzone Sun (manually triggered)**
+**Address Generator (manually triggered)**

 This NodeJS service adds unused addresses to the system.
-Run the following commands in the `/[Linux user home path]/tigerScript/calzoneSun` path on your Linux server:
+Run the following commands in the `/[Linux user home path]/tigerScript/addressGenerator` path on your Linux server:

-If not already, install the Calzone Sun node modules with:
+If not already, install the address generator node modules with:
 ```
 npm install
 ```